Anxiety in older adults

 - Individuals who have lost the acuteness of their reflexes fear driving on busy, crowded highways.

-Medical causes of anxiety in the elderly
+Medical causes of anxiety in older adults

 - Cardiac arrhythmia